What is SDR?

 1. Anti greenwashing rule.
 The anti-greenwash rule requires any references to the sustainability characteristics to be consistent with the sustainability characteristics of the product or service and for communications to be ‘clear, fair and not misleading’.
 FG24/3 explains further – and includes examples, including reference to the need for references to be correct, clear, complete and able to be compared.
 See ‘Sustainability references should be:’ FCA image.

 1. Labels.
 From July 2024, in-scope funds that ‘intentionally’ focus on positive environmental and or social outcomes can choose to adopt one of four sustainability labels, subject to certain disclosure requirements.
+Broadly similar funds should indicate if they have chosen not to use a label (and meet certain rules).

 1. Naming and Marketing rules.
 Only funds that have adopted an SDR label can now have ‘sustainable’, ‘sustainability’ or ‘impact’ in their name.
 Similar terms (responsible, environmental etc) can be used, but must only be used to accurately describing alignment to fund activities – to guard against potentially misleading clients.
+This has led to many fund names being changed.

 1. Consumer facing information.
-Managers of labelled funds must publish a two-page client friendly summary of the fund’s sustainability strategy.
+Managers of labelled funds (and similar) must publish a two-page client friendly summary of the fund’s sustainability strategy.
 These new ‘Consumer Facing Documents’ (CFDs) have prescribed content.
 Unlabelled funds with significant environmental or social characteristics must also supply CFDs.

 1. Detailed information.
 Detailed pre-contractual sustainability information must be available – typically in a fund’s prospectus.
 Additional comprehensive fund and fund management entity level disclosures will also be required from late 2025 and 2026.

 1. Requirements for distributors.
 Distributors, such as platforms, are required to show which funds are labelled, with links to required information (CFDs and FCA labels page).
+This rule covers advisers also – the format is non prescriptive.

 SDR Labelling basics